 A: Just about all parts tend to be covered other than the alternative lenses

 8. Q:How much durable is the Accu-Strike helmet?

 A: The Accu-Strike helmet is extremely durable.
 It consists of polycarbonate, higher impact materials, the same materials utilized in bumpers as well as Billy clubs.

 There are lots of cheap welding helmets in the market today, but it is not recommend going with the least price when you are just starting.
 There is reciprocal relationship between the quality and price.
 Everybody wants to save their money, but it is not a good decision to go overboard here and finally be disappointed.

 Tip -2: Don’t Overpay for a Welding Helmet

 There are lots of costly welding helmets on the market and even some cost upwards $400.
 For normal welding works you don’t need a helmet that costly.
-You should buy a good beginners welding helmet for around $50-$70.
+You should buy a good beginners helmet for welding for around $50-$70.
 Until you want to upgrade quality in the future, that will work just fine for you.
 But remember that, some of the cheap welding helmets are made flimsy and may break on you eventually.
-So, you should sincerely choose your welding helmet.
+So, you should sincerely choose your helmet.

 Tip-3: Try to Buy Your Welding Helmet Online

-It’s cheaper to buy welding helmet online like Amazon.com.
+It’s cheaper to buy a helmet online like Amazon.com.
 It’s not only cheaper, but they also sometimes offer free shipping.
 Further, you don’t pay tax on online purchase, if they are out of state.